 An active traveler, Jaclyn’s curiosity about cultures and trends combined with her background in quantitative and qualitative research make her a natural fit for Kelton’s diverse client base.

-Before joining Kelton, Jaclyn served as an Account Director at Hall & Partners, where she managed six major international markets for American Express’s global brand health tracking program.
+Before joining Kelton, a Material Company, Jaclyn served as an Account Director at Hall & Partners, where she managed six major international markets for American Express’s global brand health tracking program.
 Jaclyn earned a dual B.S. degree in Marketing and International Business from the University of Wisconsin-Madison, and also studied at the Universidad de Sevilla and at the Copenhagen Business School.